-This appendix is structured as follows: we present additional details of the proposed datasets in Sec.~\ref{sec:extra_data}, training details in Sec.~\ref{sec:train_details}, and additional qualitative results in Sec.~\ref{sec:extra_qual}.
+This supplementary is structured as follows: we present additional details of the proposed datasets in ~\cref{sec:extra_data}, training details in ~\cref{sec:train_details}, and additional results in ~\cref{sec:extra_qual}.

-\subsection{Data Generation Details}
+\section{Data Generation Details}

 Our proposed scene AD datasets, \emph{ToysAD-8K} and \emph{PartsAD-15K}, are built upon two publicly available 3D shape datasets: Toys4K~\cite{stojanov2021using} (Creative Commons and royalty-free licenses) and ABC~\cite{Koch_2019_CVPR} (MIT license).
 For the ToysAD-8K, we selected 1,050 shapes from the Toys4K dataset, focusing on the most common real-world objects across 51 categories.
 A complete list of these categories is provided in~\cref{fig:plot-dist}, and the split of seen/unseen categories is shown in~\cref{tab:data_split}.
 On the other hand, PartsAD-15K is a non-categorical dataset.
 For this dataset, we randomly selected a subset of 4,200 shapes from the large-scale ABC.
 The test set of PartsAD-15K is comprised of unseen shapes.
 Given a 3D mesh model of an object, we automatically create anomalies by applying geometric deformations as described below.